Braves vs. Reds Player Props Betting Odds

 Acuna Stats

-- Acuna has 97 hits with 21 doubles, a triple, 15 home runs and 37 walks.
-He has driven in 46 runs with 32 stolen bases.
+- Acuna has collected 100 hits with 21 doubles, a triple, 16 home runs and 37 walks.
+He has driven in 47 runs with 33 stolen bases.

-- Acuna has recorded at least one hit in four straight games.
-During his last five outings he is batting .238 with four walks and an RBI.
+- Acuna has hit safely in five games in a row.
+In his last five games he is batting .348 with a home run, three walks and two RBI.

 Acuna Recent Games